Jigglebizz/CoreAudioTest/ReadMe.md

 `// [1.]`

 This is a footnote.
-I placed the comment at the bottom of the file to help with understanding functionality.
+I placed the comment at the bottom of the file to get a big, tangential comment out of the way.

 ### Where to start
-To help with unit testing, all functionality outside of main() has been places in a statically-linked lib.
+To help with unit testing, all functionality outside of main() has been placed in a statically-linked lib.
 The App and Unit Tests are linked against this lib.
 There was a surprising amount of effort that went into making this work nicely with debug symbols, but it wasn't too difficult.

 Much of the application's functionality is built around